 Due to the lengthy real-time requirements of hands-on simulator flight, enrollment is limited to eight students.

 Addendum: This year we will also incorporate the Oculus Rift CV1 and HTV Vive Virtual Reality Headsets as part of your flight instruction.
 Thus each of you will spend an additional four hours in the College’s Cessna 172 ‘AC2.’
 Two hours will be spent as a flight observer with two additional hours under the tutelage of Kwadwo Eck as a virtual reality flight student.
 This will be an academic experience you will long remember.

 The instructor for this course, Henry Parker Hirschel, flew sub-sonic fixed-wing multi-engine jet aircraft in the USAF and was a beta tester for Sublogic’s “Air Transport Pilot” flight simulator for the Intel/Microsoft platform.
-Captain Henry is an Interterm instructor in the Department of Physics and Astronomy where he has also taught Celestial Navigation for the past ten Amherst College Interterms.
+Captain Henry is an Interterm instructor in the Department of Physics and Astronomy where he has also taught Celestial Navigation for the past eleven Amherst College Interterms.

 The additional instructor for the Virtual Reality component of this class, Kwadwao Eck is currently a student pilot.
 He graduated from the College in 2008.
 Mr. Eck is employed in the IT department and is Amherst’s virtual reality specialist.